MadeByMike/madebymike/site/writing/interpolation-without-animation.md

 ---
-title: "Interpolation in CSS without animation"
+title: Interpolation in CSS without animation
-description: "Ideas for a more general purpose interpolation function in CSS."
+slug: interpolation-without-animation
-date: "2016-12-29"
+description: Ideas for a more general purpose interpolation function in CSS.
-tags:
+date: 2016-12-29
-  - css
+tags: [css]
 ---

 Interpolation is the estimation of a new value between two known values.
 This simple concept is vastly useful and it's commonly seen in animation on the web.
 With animation you declare the target properties and the end-state, and the browser will workout out the values in-between.
 Animation happens over time, but this is not the only dimension where interpolation can occur.
 In fact we interpolate values regularly in design, albeit manually, and particularly in responsive design.
 You may even do it unknowingly.
 Because of this, I think there is a need for a more native way of interpolating CSS values outside animation.